lersi/edk2_project_template/README.md

 create new folder at `uefi_apps/<your package name>Pkg` and make sure that the folder name format is `UpperCamelCase`.

-this is your "new" source root directory. add files and directories to this folder as the edk2 standard instructs.
+this is your "new" source root directory, add files and directories to this folder as the edk2 specification instructs.

 #### Create the Cmake file for the Package

 In the directory `uefi_apps` you need to create file named `<your package name>_pkg.cmake`, in `snake_case`.
-Then add at the bottom of the file `CMakeLists.txt`, The following line:
+Then add the following line at the bottom of the file `CMakeLists.txt`:

 ```cmake
 include(uefi_apps/<your package name>_pkg.cmake)
 ```

-##### configure the file
+##### Configure the File

 1. Declare on the package name, which must be equal to the name of the package's folder.
     i.e `set(PACKAGE_NAME <your package folder name>)`